Cost-efficiency in Incomplete Markets: Perfectly Cost-efficient Payoffs

-The second step of the proof is to use the above result to find an explicit expression of optimal solutions to the maximin problem \eqref{dist-problem}.
+The second step of the proof is to use the above result to find an explicit expression of optimal solutions to the maximin problem \eqref{dist-problem} in an incomplete market.
 As problem \eqref{dist-problem} has a finite solution, we can pick a sequence $(\xi_n)$, $\xi_n \in \Xi$, such that

 converges to the supremum.
-Since the probability space is atomless, it is rich enough to support a standard uniform random variable $U$ independent of the family $(\xi_n)$ (cf. \cite[Proposition A.31]{FS16}) and we have
+By assumption, the probability space is rich enough to support a standard uniform random variable $U$ independent of $\Xibar$ for which we have, by Assumption \ref{ass:usc}

 Moreover, as $\Xi$ is bounded in $L^1$, we can extract by Koml\'{o}s's lemma a subsequence $(\xi_{n_k})$ that converges almost surely in Cesar\`{o} sense to some random variable $\xi^* \in \loofp$.
-As $\zeta_k := \frac{1}{k} \sum_{j=1}^k \xi_{n_k}$ is in $\Xi$ as this is a convex set, we have $\lim_{k \to \infty} \zeta_k = \xi^* \in \Xibar$ as $\Xibar$ is closed in probability.
+As $\zeta_k := \frac{1}{k} \sum_{j=1}^k \xi_{n_j}$ is in $\Xi$ as this is a convex set, we have $\lim_{k \to \infty} \zeta_k = \xi^* \in \Xibar$ as $\Xibar$ is closed in probability.
 Finally, as